govindrai/phase-0-handbook/anti-harassment-policy.md

 # Dev Bootcamp student and guest Anti-Harassment Policy

 ### Applies to

-This policy governs the behavior of students, alumni, and guests in Phase 0 and the Dev Bootcamp space and staff interacting with other staff, students, alumni, and guests in the Dev Bootcamp space or otherwise representing Dev Bootcamp.
+This policy governs the behavior of students, guides and staff in Phase 0.
+This includes in blog posts, on the Google+ community, while you are pairing with other students, leaving feedback and any other interaction/communication with people associated with DBC.
+In addition to this policy covering the Phase 0 space, it also covers students, alumni, staff and guests in our locations spaces or any gathering related to DBC.
 The Bootcamp Education, Inc. Sexual Harassment policy overrides anything in this policy.

 **We expect participants to follow these rules at the Dev Bootcamp space (including all online spaces, communities, and interactions) and all related social events.**